 - The continual development of knowledge leading to improved practices

-- Diversity and respect for others regardless of race, sex, religion, national origin, sexual orientation, or handicapping condition
+- Diversity and respect for others regardless of race, sex, religion, national origin, sexual orientation, or disability status

 - Partnerships with community care providers that improve client services and student education